+Appendix 1

-Appendix 1: Work Programme for the Municipal year 2019/2020
+Work Programme for the Municipal year 2020/21

+Meeting no. and date Topics

+2020/21

+1. July 2020

+Outcome of Code of Conduct Investigation

+Work Programme 2020/21

+Model Code of Conduct Consultation

+to be considered informally after the meeting has ended.

+2. September 2020

+Monitoring Officer/Code of Conduct/ Members Complaints Update.

+Annual Report of the Committee

-Meeting no. and date Topics 2019/20 12 September 2019 Monitoring Officer/Code of Conduct/ Members Complaints Update.
-Officers Gifts and Hospitality -Inspection of Registers for first 6 months of 2019.
-Members Gifts and Hospitality -Inspection of Registers for first 6 months of 2019.
+Officers Gifts and Hospitality -Inspection of Registers for the 12 months from June 2019.

+Members Gifts and Hospitality -Inspection of Registers for the 12 months from June 2019.

+Annual Report of Local Government Ombudsman

+Work Programme 2020/21

+3. December 2020

+Monitoring Officer/Code of Conduct/ Members Complaints Update.

+Travel and Conference Policy

+Civility in Public Life

+Intimidation in Public Life

 Standards in Public Life- update from national body usually published in August each year.
-Work Programme 2019/20 5 December 2019 Monitoring Officer/Code of Conduct/ Members Complaints Update.
-Review of Members' Gifts and Hospitality policy and guidance Review of Declaration of Interests guidance for Members Work Programme 2019/20 19 March 2020 Monitoring Officer/Code of Conduct/ Members Complaints Update.
-Officers Gifts and Hospitality -Inspection of Registers for last 6 months of 2019.
-Members Gifts and Hospitality -Inspection of Registers for last 6 months of 2019.

 Work Programme 2020/21

+4. March 2021

+Monitoring Officer/Code of Conduct/ Members Complaints Update.

+Officers Gifts and Hospitality -Inspection of Registers for last 6 months of 2020.

+Members Gifts and Hospitality -Inspection of Registers for last 6 months of 2020.

+Employee Values